inu-aioptimization/PaperReview/README.md

 # AI Operations Optimization Lab - Paper Review Repository

-Welcome to the **AI Operations Optimization Lab** at Incheon University!
+Welcome to the **AI&Optimization Lab** at Incheon National University!

 This repository serves as a comprehensive archive of paper reviews conducted by our lab members.
 Our primary focus is on advancing research in artificial intelligence and its applications to operations optimization.